 5. Add positive history strategically.
 A secured card reporting on-time payments every month is simple and effective.
 A credit-builder loan does the same thing.
 These aren't magic - they build the track record that slowly outweighs the old negatives.

-If you want to skip the manual process and let software do the heavy lifting, Credit Booster AI can pull your credit profile, identify what's hurting your score, and walk you through dispute letters and improvement steps.
+If you want to skip the manual process and let software do the heavy lifting, Credit Booster AI covers this can pull your credit profile, identify what's hurting your score, and walk you through dispute letters and improvement steps.
 It's what we built for people who want to DIY this without spending months figuring out the right moves.

 If you want to go deeper on credit strategy - not just dispute letters but the full picture of building and protecting your credit - Join Credit Club is where we put our ongoing education.
 Members get access to guides, score-building strategies, and real support from people who know credit law cold.